Inria-Empenn/lesion_viewer/Readme.md

-			"resizable": true,																# The column (width) will be resizable "filter": true,																	# Enable to filter the column "editable": true,																# Enable to edit values in the column "longiseg_type": "bool",														# Create a checkbox in the column for this boolean value },
+			"resizable": true,																# The column (width) will be resizable "filter": true,																	# Enable to filter the column "editable": true,																# Enable to edit values in the column "lv_type": "bool",														# Create a checkbox in the column for this boolean value },
 		{
 			"field": "growing",